BoccheseGiacomo/gol_lm/README.md

 Since this is an early implementation, it may still contain some bugs.

 ### Files
-The files provided are python files or jupyter notebooks.
+The files provided are python files and jupyter notebooks.
 Python files contain the core logic and classes of Gol-LM to be used as libraries and imported in jupyter notebook files where we perform tests.

 - gol_lm_base.py       -> Base implementation, without meta-learning and reward settings
 - gol_lm_metalearn.py  -> Experimental implementation, with meta-learning